 Dance, Theatre, Music.
 From June through October La Biennale di Venezia, chaired by Paolo Baratta, becomes an international festival of live performance and a centre for training and research in the programmes of Marie Chouinard, Antonio Latella, and Ivan Fedele.

 The 12th Festival

-On stage in Venice from June 22nd to July 1st, the 12th International Festival of Contemporary Dance directed by Marie Chouinard, now presenting the “Second Chapter”, spans the wide horizon across which choreography is developing today, highlighting the dynamics and evolution of the figures of dancer and choreographer.
+On stage in Venice from June 22nd to July 1st, the 12th International Festival of Contemporary Dance, titled To breathe: a strategy, an act of subversion and directed by Marie Chouinard, spans the wide horizon across which choreography is developing today, highlighting the dynamics and evolution of the figures of dancer and choreographer.